LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 To apply a more stringent p-value cutoff, run the following command:
 `python3 biolog_proc.py --pvalue_cutoff 0.01`

+'--output_file_prefix': Specifies the prefix of output file name.
+The default value is 'output'.
+If you prefer a different prefix name, run the following command:
+`python3 biolog_proc.py --output_file_prefix Xavier_lab_data_test`

 `--reference_strain`: Specifies the reference strain to which all other strains are compared against.
 The default value is None.
-To specify reference strain, run the following command:
+To specify a reference strain, run the following command:
 `python3 biolog_proc.py --reference_strain WT`

-`--which lab`: Specifies the laboratory where the BIOLOG OD measurements were performed.
+`--which lab`: Specifies the laboratory where the OD measurements were performed.
 The default value is Joao_Xavier_MSKCC.
 __As the raw data format varies depending on the plate reader and its setup, this script is customized to read machine-output data specific to each laboratory.
 Currently, we support the Richard Bennett Lab (Richard_Bennett_Brown) and the Joao Xavier Lab (Joao_Xavier_MSKCC).__
 For Richard Bennett lab members, run the following command:
 `python3 biolog_proc.py --which_lab Richard_Bennett_Brown`